jppope/freefood/README.md

 <h1>This project is the software & robotics project to provide free food for everyone in the world.
 Everyone.</h1>

-We currently believe this to be possible by using current technology, and through and open source initiative (we need some help).
+We currently believe this to be possible by using current technology, and through an open source initiative (we need some help).

 This project's scope is the following: